uchuugaka/waylon/README.md

 I, [2014-05-15T10:38:08.426279 #41334]  INFO -- : worker=1 spawning...
 ```

+Running `bundle exec foreman start` will run the application using the Unicorn
+configuration provided at `config/unicorn.rb`.

 ## Memcached
 Waylon can use memcached to reduce the number of requests against Jenkins.
 Environments where many users are using Waylon or many jobs are displayed